spreusler/Face-Recognition-OpenCV/README.md

 ## Run the program

-- Go to your directory and run program via
+- Go to your directory and run program via command prompt:

 ```
 python face-recognition.py